abigbroomstick/recipe-page/README.md

 ### What I learned

 By tackling this challenge, I learned how to use grid more effectively and especially familiarizing myself with tables and lists as I haven't got many opportunities using them.
+Moreover, this is the first challenge that I used variables and custom properties.
+I think they are super useful when making a responsive website.

 ```html
 <h1>Some HTML code I'm proud of</h1>